 Lynn, Cardinals end 3-game losing skid, edge Pirates 2-1

-Lance Lynn pitched seven shutout innings, Kolten Wong homered and the St. Louis Cardinals stopped a three-game losing streak, beating the Pittsburgh Pirates 2-1 Monday night.
-The Cardinals, who had lost six of seven, are 4-9 and still have the worst record in the NL.
+The St. Louis Cardinals lost the first two games Lance Lynn started this season and he didn't like it.
+Kolten Wong helped with a home run and the Cardinals stopped a three-game losing streak, beating the Pittsburgh Pirates 2-1 Monday night.

 Add your comments below